-the criteria of "economic benefit of noncompliance" and "size-of-business" to determine the amount of the fine, which are ordinarily applied to private businesses.
-The Army argued that "because federal facilities receive their funds from appropriations and must spend the money for the purpose for which it was appropriated, a federal facility cannot realize an economic benefit from noncompliance."
+appropriations and must spend the money for the purpose for which it was appropriated, a federal facility cannot realize an economic benefit from non-compliance."
 The Army also argued that the size-of-business criteria should not be applied, since military facilities are not net assets in the traditional sense and could not be used as a financial resource to pay a fine.
 On April 30, 2002, the presiding EPA administrative law judge rejected the Army's arguments, and ruled that EPA could apply the criteria of economic benefit of noncompliance and size-of-business to the Army.
-The Army has requested that the Environmental Appeals Board review this decision, and whether the fine will be reduced remains uncertain at this time.
+The Army requested that the Environmental Appeals Board review this decision.